 Hmong American Peace Academy is housed in the parcel located at 4601 North 84th Street (formerly known as the Morse Middle School).

-The Milwaukee Board of School Directors has approved the Land Contract of the property located at 4601 North 84th Street to Hmong American Peace Academy, Ltd. as of January 31, 2013.
-Currently, HAPA leases the Happy Hill Elementary School for the primary grades while the main campus houses grades 3 to 12.
+Currently, HAPA leases the Denver Campus for third through fifth grades while the main campus houses K4 to 2nd and 6th to 12th grades.
 HAPA has since purchased the parcel stated above from MPS and it has plans for future development to house its growing student enrollment where all educational programming will be located at the 84th Street parcel as the Academy consolidated space.